Ukrainian refugees speak of bombs, half-empty cities, hunger

 “Civilians cannot leave,” she said.
 “They don’t give them anything.”

+In a sign of the dangers for civilians trying to flee, Ukrainian President Volodymyr Zelenskyy said late Monday that Russian shelling along a humanitarian corridor had wounded four children who were among those being evacuated.
+He said the shelling took place in the Zaporizhzhia region, the initial destination of those fleeing Mariupol.

-The battle for the strategic port on the Azov Sea raged on Monday.
-Russian and Ukrainian soldiers were fighting block-by-block for control of Mariupol, where at least 2,300 people have died, some buried in mass graves.
+The battle for the strategic port on the Azov Sea raged on Monday, with Russian and Ukrainian soldiers fighting block-by-block.
+It’s not known how many have died so far in Mariupol.
+City officials on March 15 said at least 2,300 people had been killed, with some buried in mass graves.
+There has been no official estimate since then, but the number is feared to be much higher after six more days of bombardment.

 Maria Fiodorova, a 77-year-old refugee from Mariupol who arrived Monday in Medyka, said 90% of the city has been destroyed.
 “There are no buildings there (in Mairupol) any more,” she said.

-The United Nations says nearly 3.5 million people have left Ukraine since the start of the Russian invasion on Feb.
-24, the largest exodus of refugees in Europe since World War II.
+The United Nations says nearly 3.5 million people have left Ukraine since the start of the Russian invasion , the largest exodus of refugees in Europe since World War II.

-Valentina Ketchena arrived by train at the Polish town of Przemsyl.
+Valentina Ketchena arrived by train at Przemsyl on Monday.
 She never thought that at the age of 70 she would be forced to leave her home in Kriviy Rig, and see the town in southern Ukraine almost deserted as people flee the Russian invasion for safety.

 Kriviy Rig is now “half empty,” said Ketchena.
 She will stay now with friends in Poland, hoping to return home soon.
 “It (is a) very difficult time for everyone.”